Aegiq/lightworks/README.md

 ## Documentation

-Documentation of this package is hosted at: TBC
+Documentation of this package is hosted at: https://aegiq.github.io/lightworks/

 ## Contributing